WebberZone/contextual-related-posts/readme.txt

 == Screenshots ==

-1. CRP options in WP-Admin - General options
-2. CRP options in WP-Admin - List tuning options
-3. CRP options in WP-Admin - Output options
-4. CRP options in WP-Admin - Thumbnail options
-5. CRP options in WP-Admin - Styles
-6. CRP options in WP-Admin - Feed options
+1. Related Posts (Rounded Thumbnails)
+2. Related Posts (Masonry)
-7. Default style of Related Posts
+3. Related Posts (Grid)
-8. Contextual Related Post metabox in the Edit Posts screen
-9. CRP Widget
-10. Tools page
-11. Gutenberg block - Settings sidebar

 == Frequently Asked Questions ==

-If your question isn't listed here, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/contextual-related-posts).
+Visit the Contextual Related Posts [Knowledge Base](https://webberzone.com/support/knowledgebase/category/contextual-related-posts/) for FAQs.
+If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/contextual-related-posts).
 It is the fastest way to get support as I monitor the forums regularly.

 = How can I customise the output? =